jonhadfield/ip-fetcher/README.md

 ## about

-prefix-fetcher is a go library and cli used to retrieve public ip prefixes from popular cloud and hosting providers.
+ip-fetcher is a go library and cli used to retrieve public ip prefixes from popular cloud and hosting providers.
 Please raise an issue if you have any issues or suggestions for new providers.

 ## supported providers